Shankerthebunker62/WebsiteAutomation/README.md

 # To Do:

+* creating summary html report for step by step execution
-* creating html report for step by step execution
+* creating testCase html report for step by step execution
 * creating a mail client or, execution
 * locate the element from multiple window
 * locate the element from multiple frames